Square Enix © Goodbye Kansas

 Lighting your scene

-Watch this tutorial to learn how you can use V-Ray for Maya to light your scenes.
-We cover different approaches you can choose from, including V-Ray Sun and Sky’s procedural lighting, image-based lighting as well as artificial lighting.
+Watch this tutorial to learn how to use V-Ray for Maya to light your scenes.
+We cover different approaches you can choose from, including V-Ray Sun and Sky’s procedural lighting, image-based lighting, and artificial lighting.
 Plus, we show you how to easily fine-tune your lighting without re-rendering using Light Mix.